 Then, to Jaccim, she said, “What are you talking about, Jaccim.
 You’ve led us to a solid wall of rock.”

 Jaccim paced and peered, clearly looking for something.
+He muttered as he searched and Cat Eyes translated.
 “I know.
 I know.
 It looks that way, but I think that’s why we use these portals from the ancients.
 People can’t follow us because it looks like nothing.
 Somewhere near here…ah, here!
 Watch this.”
 Jaccim went over to what appeared to be a tree trunk, used his hand to clear away some dirt and brush.
 A flat top to the “trunk” was adorned with a series of inlaid square stones of some sort.
 He turned to the group and said in thickly accented Veritas, “Watchit!”
 He pushed on the stones.

 He pushed on them again.